IBE160/SG-Gruppe-KI/proposal.md

   - *“You're under target — increase intensity slightly”*

 ### 🛡️ Resilience & Fallback
-- If AI fails, system loads cached plan (valid for 24 hours)
+- If AI fails, system loads a cached workout from the user's history (e.g., last push/pull workout) with the ability for manual edits.
-- Simple rule-based templates available as a backup
+- Simple rule-based templates available as a backup.
-- AI adjustments logged over time for progressive refinement
+- AI adjustments logged over time for progressive refinement.

 ---